Road Test: Ford Explorer

 Of all the legacy nameplates that Ford has revived lately, the Explorer is working out the least contentious, compared to the furore caused by the return of the Capri and Mustang badges.

 Likely that’s because the American Explorer SUV was only briefly sold in the UK, never becoming an icon over here like the hallowed Capri and Mustang.
-The fact that the new Explorer is also an SUV as with its US namesake no doubt factors too.
+The fact that the new Explorer is also an SUV – as with its US namesake – no doubt factors too.

-The second vehicle to join Ford’s electric car line-up alongside the Mach-E, the new Explorer is also built at the Ford Cologne’s plant, transformed via a $2bn (£1.5bn) investment into an Electric Vehicle Center that will also build the new Capri EV, again using the MEB architecture, and the forthcoming Puma Gen-E.
+The second vehicle to join Ford’s electric car line-up alongside the Mach-E, the new Explorer is also built at the Ford Cologne’s plant, transformed via a $2bn (£1.5bn) investment into an Electric Vehicle Center that will also build the new Capri EV – again using the MEB architecture – and the forthcoming Puma Gen-E.

-With its Volkswagen underpinnings and European focus, you might think that the Explorer has lost its heritage but that couldn’t be further from the truth.
-Described as combining German engineering with striking American style, it stands out from its VW siblings in terms of its bold looks.
+With the Explorer’s Volkswagen underpinnings and European focus, you might think that the SUV has lost its heritage, but that couldn’t be further from the truth.
+Described as combining German engineering with striking American style, it stands out from its Volkswagen siblings in terms of its bold looks.
+There’s big changes too in terms of the way it rides and handles.
+That chassis may originate from the German brand, but Ford has made its own mark when it comes to steering, shock absorbers and anti-roll bars – and it clearly shows.

 Delayed a year to comply with UN battery regulations and reengineered to accommodate lithium-ion nickel manganese cobalt (NMC) battery chemistry, the Explorer was further refined and it’s an impressive package.
+It is available in two configurations: single-motor rear-wheel drive (RWD) or dual-motor all-wheel drive (AWD).
+These versions are currently both solely offered with an extended-range version of the NMC battery.

 The Extended Range RWD model, which is priced at £45,875, features a 286hp motor, delivering a top speed of 111mph and 0-62mph time of 6.4 seconds.
 It’s connected to a 77kWh battery, giving it the maximum WLTP range of 374 miles.
-The battery is able to charge at 11kW AC or 135kw via DC public charger, the latter giving a 10-80% charge in some 28 minutes.
+The battery is able to charge at 11kW AC or 135kW via DC public charger, the latter giving a 10-80% charge in some 28 minutes.

 A Standard Range RWD powertrain with a 55kWh NMC battery arrives next year, delivering an expected 239 miles of range.
-It’s priced just south of £40k at £39,875, meaning it just misses the expensive car supplement for VED that electric cars will also be subject to from April 2025.
+It’s priced just south of £40k (£39,875), meaning it just misses the expensive car supplement for VED that electric cars will also be subject to from April 2025.
+Drivers also get access to the BlueOval Charge Network, which has over 36,000 charging points in the UK and more than 600,000 across Europe.

 Space is down on its ID.4 and Enyaq brethren, due to Ford having shaved 120mm off the rear overhang.
 This gives it a more jacked-up look but does reduce boot space to 460 litres seats up and 1,460 in two-seat mode.
-There’s no frunk but the moveable boot floor has room to house a cable underneath.
+There’s no frunk, but the moveable boot floor has room to house a cable underneath.

 Which model is right for you?

-The Select comes with the MegaConsole, tilting 16.4-inch touchscreen with wireless Apple CarPlay and Android Auto, 19-inch wheels, heated steering wheel and front seats, massaging driver’s seat, wireless phone charging and seven-speaker audio system with soundbar.
+The Select comes with the MegaConsole, tilting 14.6-inch touchscreen with wireless Apple CarPlay and Android Auto, 19-inch wheels, heated steering wheel and front seats, massaging driver’s seat, wireless phone charging and seven-speaker audio system with soundbar.

 Premium specification ups this with panoramic glass roof, 20-inch wheels, a 10-speaker B&O sound system and ambient interior lighting, as well as upgrading the headlamps from LED with auto high beam to dynamic Matrix LED with glare-free high beam.
 A heat pump is optional on both trims.